nutrients

 Eggs are more than 50% fat.
 Lean meat can be 70% fat.

-Plant oils although less damaging still take their toll in high quantities particularly after processing or cooking saturates them.
-They go a step further to form polymers at high temperatures as in frying pans.
-The plastic glaze can be seen on cooking utensils and on the food.
+Plant oils although less damaging still take their toll after being saturated by processing or cooking.
+They form polymers at high temperatures in frying pans.
+The plastic glaze can be seen on food and utensils.

 The oils in fresh fruit, vegetables, grains and nuts can be enough.
-See how the body feels with little or no refined oil in the diet.
+Test to see how the body feels with little or no refined oil in the diet.

 no hard fats.
 No saturated fats